tigera/docs/calico-enterprise/network-policy/generate-policy-recommendation.mdx

 #### Preview and stage the policy

-After developers get a recommended {{site.prodname}} network policy to secure the namespace, they can **preview it**, and **stage it** to observe the impact of a recommended policy on network traffic before applying it (if they are granted permissions).
+After developers get a recommended {{site.prodname}} network policy to secure the namespace (or workload), they can **preview it**, and **stage it** to observe the impact of a recommended policy on network traffic before applying it (if they are granted permissions).
 Remember, the format of a recommended {{site.prodname}} network policy is valid and accurate; it is only totally “valid” when you validate the intended results during staging.

 #### Tips for generating policy recommendations